ratacat/exstreemit/README.md

 # exstreemit
-some ui adjustments for steemit.com
+### Goal: to offer some really cool UI adjustments for users of Steemit.com
+The first one is the ability to toggle displaying 'Resteems' on profiles pages.